game-design-driven/Create-Prepare-to-Dye/README.md

 <details>
   <summary>Heavily Documented, in game</summary>

 JEI is a core gameplay element.
-Imagine playing botania without needing to open a book or a wiki
+Imagine playing botania without needing to open a book or a wiki.
+See [botania-debookified](https://github.com/Yarden-zamir/Create-Prepare-to-Dye/blob/main/kubejs/client_scripts/botaniaDebookified.js) for technical details.
 </details>
 <details>
   <summary>A new take on progression</summary>

-Consistency and fun, sense based processes over realistic ones
+Consistency and fun, sense based processes over realistic ones.
+This is minecraft logic, but logic it still is.
+We use colors instead of metals yes, but consistently.
+Your spaceship is powered by milk, yes, and so do many other things, consistently.
 </details>

 <details>